 Figure 17.
-As in Fig. 16, but showing PEARL-FTS-TANSO-FTS in the range of 5.3-9.7 km.
+As in Fig. 16, but showing TANSO-FTS - PEARL-FTS in the range of 5.3-9.7 km.
+The two regression lines correspond to a regression with either all points (light blue), or with suspected outliers excluded from the linear regression (dark blue) as described in the text.